LowellObservatory/LDTObserverTools/doc/scrub_deveny_pickup.rst

 resulting FFT), we simply stitch the rows together as-is and rely upon the FFT to pick out the prominent frequencies in the flattened array.

-The QA plot for the FFT analysis is shown in :numref:`fft_analysis`.
+A ecample QA plot for the FFT analysis is shown in :numref:`fft_analysis`.

 .. _fft_analysis:
 .. figure:: figures/scrubber_fft_analysis.*
    :class: with-shadow
    :alt: FFT analysis of the flattened frame

-   -- FFT QA plot, showing the flattened image array, the real (amplitude as a function of frequency) and imaginary (phase as a function of frequency) components of the FFT, along with the power spectrum (absolute value squared).
-The power spectrum is further smoothed with a gaussian kernel to help isolate real signal (with variable frequency, as discussed above) from artifacts and ringing in the FFT.
-The peak at 169.1 pixels, indicating the frequency with the most power in the flattened array: most likely the period of the AC EMI pickup noise.
+   -- FFT QA plot.
+The top panel shows the flattened image array, while the ramaining rows show the real (amplitude as a function of frequency), imaginary (phase as a function of frequency), and absolute square (power spectrum) components of the FFT.
+The power spectrum is further smoothed with a gaussian kernel to help isolate desired signal (with variable frequency, as discussed above) from artifacts and ringing in the FFT.
+   The peak at 169.7 pixels indicates the frequency with the most power in the flattened array: most likely the period of the AC EMI pickup noise.

 The power spectrum of the FFT (absolute value squared) is smoothed with a 10-Hz wide gaussian kernel since there is variation in the frequency of the sinusoid